Pocketwatch 101™ – Learn about Vintage and Antique Pocket Watches

-Not every old watch is rare and not every old watch is valuable; Waltham and Elgin both produced over one million watches per year in their heyday!
-It's imporant to realize that the vast majority of vintage watches, especially in heavily used or non-working condition, are worth less than $200, and many are worth almost nothing.
-For example, a well-worn 7-jewel Elgin watch in non-working condition has very little value, as the cost of repairs would typically exceed the value of the watch.
+Not every old watch is rare and not every old watch is valuable.
+Waltham and Elgin both produced over one million watches per year in their peak-production years!
+It's imporant to realize that the vast majority of vintage watches, especially in heavily-used or non-working condition, are worth less than $200, and many are worth almost nothing.
+For example, a heavily-worn 7-jewel Elgin watch in non-working condition has very little value, as the cost of repairs would typically exceed the value of the watch by a significant amount.
 How many of a particular model of watch were made?
 Some watches were produced in huge quantities, while for others only a few examples exist.
 This is another factor which is difficult to determine without a fair amount of knowledge and experience.
 For some brands, accurate production records exist, while other brands have almost no production information.

 Market Awareness - What's "hot" and what's not:

 The Complete Price Guide to Watches (listed on our books page) is considered one of the best sources of collector's prices for vintage watches, but it should not be relied upon as a sole source of valuation.
-A book which is published once per year can't keep up with the daily fluctuations in market value for precious metals, and with gold at today's astronomical prices, even small fluctuations can make a significant difference in the value of a gold watch.
-Based on our experience, collector's book values tend to be slightly higher than "real-world" market prices being paid at marts and auctions... but it's a great starting point.
+A book listing thousands of watches, which is published once per year, simply can't keep up with the daily fluctuations in market value for precious metals.
+With gold at today's high prices, even small fluctuations can make a significant difference in the value of a gold watch.
+Based on our experience, collector's book values tend to be slightly higher than "real-world" market prices being paid at marts and auctions... but they can serve as an excellent starting point.

 OK...
 So what's the value of my vintage pocket watch?

-After all that, you probably still want to know the value of your watch.
-The bottom line on watch value is really quite simple: It doesn't matter what a book says your watch is worth, or what some collector or watch expert tells you your watch is worth.
-Your watch is only worth what someone is willing to pay you for it, so unless you have a willing buyer with cash in hand, anyone's opinion of what your watch is worth is just that... an opinion!
+After all that explanation, you probably still want to know the value of your watch.
+The bottom line on watch value is really quite simple: It doesn't matter what a book or web site says your watch is worth, or what some collector or watch expert tells you your watch is worth.
+Your watch is only worth what someone is willing to pay you for it, so unless you have a willing buyer with cash in hand, anyone's opinion, including ours, of what your watch is worth is just that... an opinion!